cotodevel/toolchaingenericds-multimediaplayer/README.md

 /release folder has the latest binary precompiled for your convenience.

 Notes:
-Many thanks to DSOrganize and it's author(s), since the audio stream code was taken from there... except there is no memory issues this time to play audio files at all!!!!
+- mp3 may take a few retries before playback, this is a bug due to interrupts

-MP3 Support was removed because MAD library is so buggy and literally the only one needing POLLING instead of interrupts to perform frame decoding.
-I will look for alternatives.. and if everything goes well, MP3 support will be restored.
+- Many thanks to DSOrganize and it's author(s), since the audio stream code was taken from there... except there is no memory issues this time to play audio files at all!!!!

 Coto